chihyang/eopl3/ch03/README.md

-- The key is to know what is a **known procedure**: if we can eliminate all the free variables from the body of a procedure, then that procedure can be put into where it is referred.
+- The key is to know what is a **known procedure**: if we can eliminate all the free variables from the body of a procedure, then that procedure can be put into where it is referred, without the necessity of taking a lengthy environment.

 - Don't forget to consider the case of recursive function as in exercise 3.23 and 3.25.